sim-o/react-native-practice/README.md

 configure the .detoxrc.js
 ```

-## install husky and lint-staged
+## Install Husky and Lint-Staged

 - npm install --save-dev husky lint-staged
-- add the lint-staged section to package.json - I've set lint staged to disable parallel as eslint --fix and prettier would clash
+- add the lint-staged section to package.json - I've set lint staged to disable parallel with `-p false`
+  as `eslint --fix` and `prettier` would clash
 - run `npx husky init`
 - add scripts to .husky/pre-commit

-## install nativewind
+## Install Nativewind

 https://www.nativewind.dev/quick-starts/expo

-## install flash-list
+## Install Flash-List

 - npm i @shopify/flash-list
-- remember to add the setup script to jest-setup.ts
+- add the setup script to jest-setup.ts

+flash-list requires all external state to be passed to components via the `extraData` parameter, and will not re-render
+on changes to state that is not passed through this.

-## expo-dev-client
+## Expo-Dev-Client

 if at some point you install this dependency (it does helpful things), the detox tests may stop working.
 There is a workaround
 in starter.test.ts that opens the app within the dev app within the simulator and dismisses the developer menu.